 External Genital Wart Removal

-During your recovery, it is important to look for signs of infection.
+During your recovery, it is crucial to look for signs of infection.
 Report to your doctor immediately if you notice the following:

 - Persistent pain